Updated: April 13, 2022

 - If you are experiencing any respiratory symptoms (including fever) – please self-isolate immediately and complete the online self-assessment or get tested at an assessment centre.

-- * UPDATE As of Tuesday, July 7, 2020 at 12:01am (and to be reviewed on September 30, 2020) business are required to adopt a policy to ensure facial coverings/masks are work inside enclosed public spaces/settings that are openly accessible to the public.
+- Businesses are required to adopt a policy to ensure facial coverings/masks are worn inside enclosed public spaces/settings that are openly accessible to the public.
 To learn more about face coverings/masks, visit the FREQUENTLY ASKED QUESTIONS page on the Health Unit’s website.
 They have also produced a document with the guidelines for businesses which can be found HERE.